-The values of top\accent, bot\accent and mathkern are used only for math accent and super-
+The values of top\accent, bot\accent and mathkern are used only for math accent and superscript placement, see the math chapter 83 in this manual for details.

 The values of left\protruding and right\protruding are used only when \protrudechars is non-zero.